 Jacques-Imo’s– Outstanding, gourmet Cajun and Creole Soul food served up in a wild and often raucous setting.
 This is definitely an “only in New Orleans” kind of place, serving our favorite fried chicken in town, but don’t forget to try the alligator cheesecake!
 Dinner only, Monday through Saturday.
 Casual attire.
 Reservations for parties of five or more only, so expect a pretty long wait on Friday and Saturday nights.

 Crepe Nanou– Bewitching and romantic French Creperie that is open late, and won’t break the bank.
 Dinner served nightly, brunch on Sunday.
 Fairly casual.
-No reservations.
+Reservations recommended.

 Brigtsen’s– James Beard Award winner located in a quaint Creole cottage.
 A real locals’ spot that serves fantastic contemporary Creole cuisine.
 Frank Brigtsen, his wife Marna, and her sisters staff the restaurant, and they are some of the nicest people you will ever meet.
 It also helps that food and ambiance are great!
 Open for dinner Tuesday through Saturday.
 Dressy casual.
 Reservations recommended.